 School zone speeding statistics

 Research from Suncorp Insurance, released in 2016, found almost one in five drivers admitted to knowingly speeding in a school zone.

-We know that stopping distances increase exponentially the faster you go.
+Many motorists believe driving a few kilometres over the limit in a school zone is acceptable and unlikely to result in harm.
+It’s important then to consider stopping distances increase exponentially the faster a vehicle is moving.
 At 40km/h, the average family car travelling on a dry road will need to brake for nine meters before stopping and at 50km/h, 14 meters is required.

 This assumes the driver reacts immediately to their surroundings, which is rarely the case.

-Research from the Queensland Government shows the average driver takes 1.5 seconds to respond to the movements of other road users and pedestrians - a potentially deadly delay.
+Government research shows the average driver takes 1.5 seconds to respond to the movements of other road users and pedestrians - a potentially deadly delay.

 When you next drive through a school zone or are dropping-off or picking-up your children, keep the following in mind: